therealSMAT/thesis-pid-console/README.md

 ## Requirements
 Nodejs 14+, eclipse-mosquitto MQTT broker 3.1.

-For the sake of testing, a test broker at `https://test.mosquitto.org/` can be used but is not encouraged.
+For the sake of testing, a sample broker at https://test.mosquitto.org/ can be used but is not encouraged.

 **It is advisable to setup the mosquitto mqtt broker with docker.
 Visit https://hub.docker.com/_/eclipse-mosquitto for more information**